bwindels/impunity/README.md

 //#endif
 ```

-You run the tests with `js-inline-tests --entryPoint your/main.js` (use `--force-esm` if you use ES modules with ".js" extension).
+You run the tests with `js-inline-tests --entryPoint your/main.js` (use `--force-esm` if you use ES modules with ".js" extension) and it will discover all the tests in any file (indirectly) imported from your entry point.

-The `//#ifdef TESTS` and `//#endif` block is optional, to make it easy to remove the tests in production builds using `cpp`.
+The `//#ifdef TESTS`, `//#endif` block is optional, to make it easy to remove the tests in production builds using `cpp`.